momenthouse/mh-interview-spotify/README.md

 &nbsp;
 # Setup
+- Install the required Node version, or make sure you are running at least node v15.0.1.
 - Run `yarn` to install the repo.
-- Make sure you are running at least node v8.0.0.
 - Run `yarn start` to run the react app.

 &nbsp;